jean-tu/ITP125/lect7.md

 * Email from friends who have been affected
 * Malicious websites
 * Websites that have been infected
-* Computers on the infected network
+* Computers on the infected network 	c